sekgobela-kevin/perock/README.md

 All it takes is defining how to interact with the system/target and validate bruteforce data such as username and password.
-The rest will be handled you including when to terminate based on certain conditions which would save improve performance.
+The rest will be handled you including when to terminate based on certain conditions which would improve performance.

 #### Pros
 - Simple and easy to get started.
 - Supports concurrency with asycio and threads.
-- Performs faster with optmisations.
+- Performs faster with optimisations.
 - General purpose(almost any bruteforce attack activity)
 - Bruteforce data can be loaded from csv and json files.